 If your balanced ATU can handle this impedance, then all well and good.
 If it can’t, then lengthening or shortening the feedline will change the impedance at the ATU.
-Have you grasped that?
-I know that it is sometimes difficult, especially with my explanation!

 This has to be one of the most popular aerials around.
 Basically, it’s the balanced-fed dipole above but with a length of coax connecting the end of the feeder to an unbalanced ATU.
 If the length of the dipole and the feeder are about right, then the impedance at the shack end of the feedline might be somewhere near to 50 ohms on all bands.
 Hence the coax between the feeder and virtually any old ATU.
 Presumably, the advantages are that coax comes into the shack rather than balanced line and there’s no need for a balanced ATU.

 Quite a few people cut the coax off and use a balanced ATU, ending up with the aerial in the diagram above.
 In my view, this is the thing to do.
 Using a properly balanced ATU, the set up in the diagram below shows the correct way to use coax and balanced line.